Ervin L. Jordan Jr.: Career

 In 1979, Jordan began working as an archivist at the University of Virginia.
 Since then, he has held several different positions including university records manager and curator of technical services.
-His responsibilities involve outreach, reference, answering inquiries, processing, organizing, recommendations and special projects work.
+His current responsibilities involve outreach, reference, answering research inquiries, processing and organizing manuscript collections, acquisitions recommendations, and special projects work.
 In 2003, Jordan was named the senior consulting archivist on the University of Virginia's possible collaboration with the University of Botswana.

-He spent many years on a solo processing project that arranged and organized the papers of his colleague, mentor and pioneering historian Armstead L. Robinson (1947-1995).
-These files and papers (38 cubic feet, 1848-2001) encompass "the development of black studies during the 1960s; the 19th century American South; the Civil War and Reconstruction; and life as an African American student and faculty member at Yale, the State University of New York, the University of Rochester, UCLA, and the University of Virginia from the 1960s through the 1990s."
+He spent many years on a solo processing project that arranged and organized the papers of his colleague, mentor and fellow Civil War historian Armstead L. Robinson (1947-1995).
+These papers (1848-2001, 38 cubic feet) encompass "the development of black studies during the 1960s; the 19th century American South; the Civil War and Reconstruction; and life as an African American student and faculty member at Yale, the State University of New York, the University of Rochester, UCLA, and the University of Virginia from the 1960s through the 1990s."
+In 2007, Jordan published a tribute review essay on Armstead L. Robinson's posthumously published magnum opus, Bitter Fruits of Bondage: The Demise of Slavery and the Collapse of the Confederacy, 1861–1865 (2005), highlighting the enduring significance of Robinson's scholarship.

-Jordan has studied African American history, especially the Civil War, extensively.
-In a 2017 interview with John Coski of the American Civil War Museum, Jordan explains the power of monuments and statues:There are an estimated 13,000 Civil War memorials in the United States.
+Throughout his career Jordan has written about African American history, especially during the Civil War.
+In a 2017 interview with John Coski of the American Civil War Museum, Jordan explained the legacy and power of the war's monuments and statues:There are an estimated 13,000 Civil War memorials in the United States.
 Far too often throughout American history, statues and civic spaces have been ostensibly weaponized as a means of empowerment or oppression.
 Unquestionably, Confederate monuments reflect the politicized racial attitudes of their communities but in this case somebody's heroes are usually someone else's villains.
 Many Americans consider them racist because they openly honor secessionist proslavery war heroes--and traitors.
 None denounces slavery.
-Given the current pugnacious political climate, we must understand why Confederate monument defenders stridently praise those who defended slavery and secession while a new interracial post-civil rights generation demands their removal as evocative of sanctified traitors, racist slaveholders and white supremacy.Many of Jordan's writings encompass the duality of the Civil War, black soldiers fighting against or for slavery, and the repercussions of the war's outcome.
-He often specifically notes statues and monuments of the Civil War and their impact both when they were built and today.
+Given the current pugnacious political climate, we must understand why Confederate monument defenders stridently praise those who defended slavery and secession while a new interracial post-civil rights generation demands their removal as evocative of sanctified traitors, racist slaveholders and white supremacy.